-For the year ended December 31, 2022, the Organization recorded donated professional services and in-kind contributions in the amount of \$4,524, which included donated professional services of \$1,524 and studio space rental of \$3,000.
-Donated professional services are recorded at fair value based on standard industry pricing for similar services.
+For the year ended December 31, 2023, the Organization recorded donated studio space rental as in-kind contributions in the amount of \$3,124.
 Studio space rental is recorded at fair value based on current market rental rates.
-There were no donor restrictions on donated professional services and in-kind contributions at December 31, 2022
+There were no donor restrictions on donated professional services and in-kind contributions at December 31, 2023.